vssharma07/django_posts/README.md

 For Task 5, i.e., django app for Post and Comment, Please navigate to posts/README.txt for instructions on how to use the django app
+Please feel free to contact me on 9779931237 or vssharma0208@gmail.com for clearifications if unanswered.